What is Service Level Management (SLM)?

 From a business standpoint, SLM delivers significant business benefits as a whole.
 Put simply, SLM increases customer satisfaction and retention, boosts revenues and profits, and maximizes business unit productivity.

-Other SLM Benefits
+Other Service Level Management Benefits

 SLM also optimizes speed of service delivery, increases IT’s involvement in business planning, and improves the company’s ability to monitor SLAs.